376 pages | 11 B/W Illus.

 This volume of case studies examines the rise in violent extremism, terrorism and insurgency in South and South East Asia, and subsequent state responses.

 The South and South East of Asia has experienced various forms of extremism and violence for years, with a growing demand for academic or policy-relevant work that will enhance understanding of the reasons behind this.
-The violent challenges in this area have taken a variety of forms and are often exacerbated by lack of governance, tie-ins to existing regional criminal networks, colonial legacies, and a presence of international terrorist movements.
-Written by experts with field experience, this volume analyses the key element of successful response as the appropriate application of doctrine following nuanced assessment of threat.
+The violent challenges in this area have taken a variety of forms and are often exacerbated by lack of governance, tie-ins to existing regional criminal networks, colonial legacies and a presence of international terrorist movements.
+Written by experts with field experience, this volume analyzes the key element of successful response as the appropriate application of doctrine following nuanced assessment of threat.
 In practice, this often means counterinsurgency doctrine.
-The essays also analyse the need for irregular war practitioners to systematically examine the changing character of intrastate violent irregular challenges.
-The volume fills a gap in the understanding of patterns, drivers, organisations, and ideologies of various insurgent and terrorist groups and state responses.
+The essays also analyze the need for irregular war practitioners to systematically examine the changing character of intrastate violent irregular challenges.
+The volume fills a gap in the understanding of patterns, drivers, organizations and ideologies of various insurgent and terrorist groups, and state responses.
 It also provides a set of recommendations for addressing the unfolding situation.

 This book will be of much interest to students of terrorism and political violence, counterinsurgency and counterterrorism, Asian politics and security studies in general.

 1. Countering the Islamic State in Asia Dawood Azami